 Directed individual study under an assigned faculty member.
 Student is responsible for submitting study proposal for approval before registration.
 Prerequisites: consent of instructor and junior standing.
 Repeatable for credit no maximum.

 Special Topics in Theatre Arts

 Workshops, directed individual readings, or projects involving significant content and/or activities not available through regular offerings within the Department of Theatre Arts.
 Student is responsible for submitting a project proposal for approval before registration.
-Prerequisite: consent of department faculty, junior standing.
-Repeatable for credit - no maximum.
+Prerequisites: consent of department faculty, junior standing.
+Repeatable for credit no maximum.